emgrasmeder/recipes/pao&em-challah.md

   - 480g (4 cups) flour
   - 74g grease (.375 cups) (coconut oil or plant butter is what we use lately, regular butter was what we used before bc we're don't eat meat)
   - 60g (1/3 cup) sugar
-  - 2 whole eggs + 1 extra egg yolk (save the egg white in the fridge for the egg wash later)
+  - 2 whole eggs + 1 extra egg yolk (or egg replacement, see below) (save the egg white in the fridge for the egg wash later)

 ### 3. Mix in the water + yeast + sugar
-it should be frothy
+ideally the yeast has formed some bubbles, just dump it into your big bowl

 ### 4. Knead it all together until the dough passes the [window test](https://www.youtube.com/watch?v=aYNj9FZAbzM).
 if you're in doubt, keep kneading. seriously, keep going, don't get discouraged!